The surprising ages of the Founding Fathers on July 4, 1776

 *The full list resides at Journal of the American Revolution.

 Another fascinating article worth looking at, Young People at War, recounts the stories of the many extremely young children who joined the revolutionary cause.
-Its almost unfathomable to think that children of just 12 were volunteering to fight.
+Its almost unfathomable to think that children of just 12 were volunteering to take up arms for the new nation.